OctopusDeploy/blog/blog/2018-08/kubernetes.md

 Volumes provide a way for Container resources to access external data.
 [Kubernetes provides a lot of flexibility with volumes](http://g.octopushq.com/KubernetesVolumes), and they could be disks, network shares, directories on nodes, GIT repositories and more.

 For this example, we want to take the data stored in a ConfigMap resource, and expose it as a file within our Container resource.
-ConfigMaps are convenient because Kubernetes ensures they are highly available, they can be shared across Container resources, and they are so easy to create.
+ConfigMap resources are convenient because Kubernetes ensures they are highly available, they can be shared across Container resources, and they are so easy to create.

 Because they are so convenient, the step can treat a ConfigMap resource as part of the deployment.
-This ensures that the Container resources that make up a deployment always has access to the ConfigMap that were associated with them.
-This is important, because you don't want to be in a position where version 1 of your application is referencing version 2 of your ConfigMap while version 2 of your application is in the process of being rolled out.
+This ensures that the Container resources that make up a deployment always have access to the ConfigMap that were associated with them.
+This is important, because you don't want to be in a position where version 1 of your application is referencing version 2 of your ConfigMap resource while version 2 of your application is in the process of being rolled out.
 Don't worry if that doesn't make much sense though, we'll see this in action later on.

 And this is exactly what we will configure for this demo.
 The `Volume type` is set to `Config Map`, it is given a `Name`, and we select the `Reference the config map created as port of this step` option to indicate that the ConfigMap resource that will be defined later on in the step is what the volume is pointing to.

 The ConfigMap Volume items provide a way to map a ConfigMap resource value to a filename.
-In this example we have set the `Key` to index and the path to `index.html`, meaning that we want to expose the ConfigMap resource values called `index` as a file with the name `index.html` when this volume is mounted in a Container resource.
+In this example we have set the `Key` to `index` and the path to `index.html`, meaning that we want to expose the ConfigMap resource values called `index` as a file with the name `index.html` when this volume is mounted in a Container resource.

 ![](kubernetes-volume.png)

 The next step is to configure the Container resources.
-This is where we will configure the HTTPD application.
+This is where we will configure the Httpd application.

 We start by configuring the Docker image that will be used by the Container resource.
-Here we have seelcted the `httpd` image from the Docker feed we created previously.
+Here we have selected the `httpd` image from the Docker feed we created previously.

 ![](kubernetes-package.png)

-In order to access HTTPD we need to expose a port.
-Being a web server, HTTPD accepts traffic on port 80.
+In order to access Httpd we need to expose a port.
+Being a web server, Httpd accepts traffic on port 80.
 Ports can be named to make them easier to work with, and so we'll call this port `web`.

 ![](kubernetes-ports.png)

 The last piece of configuration is to mount the ConfigMap volume we defined earlier in a directory.
-The HTTPD Docker image has been configured to serve content from the `/usr/local/apache2/htdocs` directory.
+The Httpd Docker image has been built to serve content from the `/usr/local/apache2/htdocs` directory.
 If you recall, we configured the ConfigMap Volume to expose the value of the ConfigMap called `index` as a file called `index.html`.
 So by mounting the volume under the `/usr/local/apache2/htdocs` directory, this Container resource will have a file called `/usr/local/apache2/htdocs/index.html` with the contents of the value in the ConfigMap.
-We'll configure this ConfigMap next.

 ![](kubernetes-container-volume.png)